bobfromjapan/edirect_wrap_server/README.md

 # edirect_wrap_server
-Build a simple wrap server in Python to throw queries as API from other PCs to the PC where Entrez Direct is installed.
+Build a simple wrap server to throw queries as API to the Entrez Direct installed PC from other PC.

 ## Attention